Remove a federation trust

 Applies to: Exchange Server 2013

 A federation trust establishes a trust relationship between a Microsoft Exchange 2013 organization and the Azure Active Directory authentication system and supports sharing with other federated Exchange organizations.
-Removing a federation trust from your on-premises Exchange organization will disable federated sharing with other federated Exchange organizations and with Office 365 organizations connected to your organization as part of a hybrid deployment.
+Removing a federation trust from your on-premises Exchange organization will disable federated sharing with other federated Exchange organizations and with Microsoft 365 or Office 365 organizations connected to your organization as part of a hybrid deployment.
 You should carefully consider the overall impact to your organization before removing a federation trust.

 For additional management tasks related to federation trusts, see Federation procedures.